mdminhazulhaque/HomeAutomation/README.md

 ## SMS Commands

 * `101` To turn on 1st and 3rd pin, and turn off 2nd pin
-* `100` To turn on only the 1st pin
+* `100` To turn on only the 1st pin, turn off 2nd and 3rd pin
 * `01X` To turn off 1st pin, turn off 2nd pin and ignore 3rd pin
-* `X01` To turn ignore 1st pin, turn off 2nd pin and turn on 3rd pin
+* `X01` To ignore 1st pin, turn off 2nd pin and turn on 3rd pin
 * `111` To turn on all pins
 * `000` To turn off all pins
 * `get` to get the state of all pins via SMS